jefarth/Note-Taker/README.md

 * [Questions](#questions)

 ## Installation
-The following necessary dependencies must be installed to run the application properly: The following necessary dependencies must be installed to run the application properly: As a prerequisite, you must have node.js installed.
+The following necessary dependencies must be installed to run the application properly: As a prerequisite, you must have node.js installed.
 First, fork the GitHub repository and copy it to your local machine.
 Open the code.
 From there, open your terminal and run a npm install within the code folder.
 It should install all required dependencies; check the package.json folder to make sure Express  was added.

 ## Usage
-To use this application: To use the application, see it live on Heroku here: .
+To use this application: Use it live on Heroku here: [https://jefarth-note-taker.herokuapp.com](https://jefarth-note-taker.herokuapp.com/).
 To use it from the CLI; Open the code.
 From there, open your terminal and run a npm install  within the code folder.
 It should install all required dependencies; check the package.json folder to make sure Express was added.
 Finally run -- node server.js --.

 ## License
 This project is licensed under the MIT License.